 He worked with many entrepreneurs, start-ups and SMEs to take advantage of the firm’s open APIs, to design innovative products and services that are now boosting businesses across the region.
 Launched in September 2017, Finserve’s APIs have supported many developers including those managing airtime sales, logistics, payments, cash management services among others.

-At Microsofts ADC, Ngare President was recently part of the uneiling of the $27 million Microsoft Africa Development Centre, which aims to bolster the Government’s quest to secure high-tech jobs in the digital space for the youth.
-The ADC is among other development centres across the globe that are geared towards training world class engineers who will create global products and services and has already employed more than 450 engineers in Kenya as well as 500 employees in other areas.
-The Africa development centre employs about 570 engineers working on identity and network access, mixed reality, Microsoft 365 as well as connected services and experiences.
+At Microsofts ADC, Ngare President was recently part of the unveiling of the $27 million Microsoft Africa Development Centre, which aims to bolster the Government’s quest to secure high-tech jobs in the digital space for the youth.
+The ADC is among other development centers across the globe that are geared towards training world class engineers who will create global products and services and has already employed more than 450 engineers in Kenya as well as 500 employees in other areas.
+The Africa development center employs about 570 engineers working on identity and network access, mixed reality, Microsoft 365 as well as connected services and experiences.

 As a technical director, Ngare will help Google Cloud’s Office of the CTO (OCTO) to foster collaborative innovation between Google Cloud and its largest, most strategic customers.
 Google Cloud is a global team of senior technology experts and former enterprise CTOs who works with customers on digital transformation.
 OCTO brings a blend of experiences from both inside and outside of Google to balance their approach and helps customers understand and take advantage of the full breadth of innovation that Alphabet offers.
 The team also advises Google Cloud and Alphabet on emerging trends across products, industries, geographies and components.